unicode-org/cldr/docs/ldml/tr35-general.md

 ### 1.1 <a name="locale_display_name_algorithm" href="#locale_display_name_algorithm">Locale Display Name Algorithm</a>

-A locale display name LDN is generated for a locale identifer L in the following way.
+A locale display name LDN is generated for a locale identifier L in the following way.
 First, convert the locale identifier to *canonical syntax* per **[Part 1, Section 3.2.1 Canonical Unicode Locale Identifiers](tr35.md#Canonical_Unicode_Locale_Identifiers)**.
 That will put the subtags in a defined order, and replace aliases by their canonical counterparts.
 (That defined order is followed in the processing below.)

 Then follow each of the following steps for the subtags in L, building a base name LDN and a list of qualifying strings LQS.

-Where there is a match for a subtag, disregard that subtag from L and add the element value to LDN or LQS as described bbelow.
-If there is no match for a subtag, use the fallback pattern with the subtag subtag instead.
+Where there is a match for a subtag, disregard that subtag from L and add the element value to LDN or LQS as described below.
+If there is no match for a subtag, use the fallback pattern with the subtag instead.

 Once LDN and LQS are built, return the following based on the length of LQS.